My Drumsets, Part 6: Ludwig Legacy Maple (2013 – Present Day)

 • 17” K China Boy (1986)

-I also have an 18" A Medium Crash (2021) and an 18" A Avedis Thin Crash (2020) that I may occasionally swap with one or two of the above 18" crashes, depending on musical requirements.
+I also have an 18" A Medium Crash (2021) and an 18" A Avedis Thin Crash (2020) that I may occasionally swap with a couple of the above 18" crashes or the 17" China Boy, depending on musical requirements.

 My Zildjian 22" K-Constantinople Bounce ride cymbal, showing the complex hammering on the top (left) and bottom (right) that help give this cymbal its unique sound and playing characteristics.
 As with all Zildjian cymbals, no two 22" Bounce ride cymbals sound identical.